miniaishwarya/React-flash-card-app/README.md

 # React-flash-card-app
-A flash card app for french language using React
+A flash card app for learning animals in french language using React